 She previously has held a wide range of senior policy advisory roles including with PwC and Hanover Communications.
 Originally from Cornwall, she is a former Member of Parliament, and served as special adviser to the Chief Secretary to the Treasury during the Coalition Government.

 PROFESSOR VINCENT GOODSTADT

-Vincent is an Honorary Professorial Fellow at the University of Manchester.
+Vincent is an Honorary Professorial Fellow at the University of Manchester and a Fellow of RSA.
 He has a wide range of strategic planning experience with city regions, for example, in Cambridge, Glasgow, Melbourne, New York and Sheffield.
 He has worked with a range of international bodies including the University of Pennsylvania, the OECD, the METREX Network, and the European Environment Agency.

 He is an Honorary President of the European Council of Spatial Planners; a Fellow of the Academy of Social Science; Vice-President of the Town & Country Planning Association; a former President of the Royal Town Planning Institute, and is a member of the Common Futures Network.

-He has a particular focus on the relationship between devolution and local businesses, and the potential benefits of this to boost the economy of a region – in particular by liaising with local authorities, politicians, think tanks and local enterprise partnerships.
-Michael therefore brings significant expertise and experience of best practice in building links between government and industry.
+He has a particular focus on the relationship between fiscal devolution, regional partnerships, and Metro Mayors.
+The potential benefits that boost the economy of a region from local to international partnerships – in particular by liaising with combined and local authorities, politicians, think tanks and local enterprise partnerships.
+Michael therefore brings significant expertise and experience of best practice in building links between government and industry, with universities worldwide.

 Andrew leads both AECOM’s Design Planning + Economics team and Cities programmes, with experience ranging from city and regional planning to new community masterplans and urban regeneration; including a decade of work planning and delivering the London 2012 Olympic and Paralympic Games.
 He is a geographer and chartered town planner with a research background in urban morphology.